2019 Bentley Continental GT Convertible is your 207-mph topless grand tourer

 Bentley's new Continental GT is a truly exquisite grand tourer.
-And at the 2018 Los Angeles Auto Show this week, Bentley will reveal the next chapter of the second-generation Conti GT's story: the Convertible.
+And at an event in Southern California this week, Bentley will reveal the next chapter of the second-generation Conti GT's story: the Convertible.

 The new Continental GT Coupe is a really pretty car, and I love the long, rakish C pillar.
 The Convertible strikes a different profile -- I like the downward slope of the rear deck, but only find it truly pretty when viewed with the top down.
 With the roof up, the Continental's profile isn't quite as elegant, though it retains the Coupe's strong rear haunch and taut body surfacing.